idc101/git-mkver/docs/branching_models.md

 See [Usage](usage) for more details.

-## master (aka trunk) based development
+## main (aka trunk) based development

 This mode of operation works out of the box with the default configuration.

 Overview:

-- Developers commit to master or work on feature branches
+- Developers commit to main or work on feature branches
-- All releases are done from the master branch
+- All releases are done from the main branch
-- Only the master branch is tagged
+- Only the main branch is tagged
 - Release Candidates are not used
-- Any version number not from master includes build metadata to indicate it is not an official release
+- Any version number not from main includes build metadata to indicate it is not an official release

 ### Build Server Setup